nlewxxs/information-not-processing/logbook.md

 ![transferfunc](images/matlabfir.png)

+## Challenge: Optimizing the FIR using quantization

-### Challenge: Experimenting with Quantizing the filter:
+### Experimenting with Quantizing the filter:

 First we must quantize the coefficents:
 ```c